ethanWallace/nextjs-webcomponent-hydration/README.md

 ## Technical problem

 Before DSD, providing SSR with WebComponents was and still is a pain.
 WebComponent frameworks implement their custom SSR solutions and when they are integrated with other frameworks like React, NextJS, Angular or VueJS, problems start to appear.

 The biggest problem is that the code most WebComponent frameworks generate is not isomoprhic between server and client.
-Most of the time layout is changed (handling the shadowroot content), classes are removed and even the whole CSS is scoped and rewritten.
+Most of the time layout is changed (handling the shadowroot content), classes are removed and even the whole CSS is scoped and rewritten (looking at you, StencilJS Hydrate).

 One solution to this is shown in this repo with DSD.
-Especially with the `ssr-compatible-comp` WebComponent.
 The WebComponent can be used like regular client-side WebComponents, as seen in the `pages/index.tsx`:

 ```js
 <ssr-compatible-comp>